dhurlburtusa/shortcuts/c/c-getting_started-notes.md

 An IDE (Integrated Development Environment) is a program that helps you write, compile, and run code.

 Popular IDEs include Code::Blocks, Eclipse, and Visual Studio.
 These are free tools that can also help you find errors in your code.

+Note: Some of the above is borrowed from https://www.w3schools.com/c/c_getstarted.php.